 *** Spoiler alert complete!

-Natural Bridge.
-Allegedly explored by George Washington as part of his surveying work for Lord Fairfax, Natural Bridge was later owned by Thomas Jefferson and officially became a Virginia state park less than one month ago.
+Allegedly explored by George Washington as part of his surveying work for Lord Fairfax, Natural Bridge was later owned by Thomas Jefferson and officially became a Virginia state park in October 2016.
 The natural stone arch is 215 feet high and supports US Route 11 which goes right across it.

 Allow extra time to walk to the waterfall and visit the Monacan Indian Village.